-Vegan Jalfrezi curry is the perfect alternative to a take-away as its budget-friendly and can be tailored to what you have in your pantry.
-Enjoy with soft flatbreads or naan breads, crisp poppadum's, toasted peanuts or cashews, fresh coriander, rice or noodles, and any of your favourite curry sides, chutneys and pickles.
+Vegan Jalfrezi curry is budget-friendly and easily adaptable as it can be tailored to what vegetables you have to hand.
+We like this curry with soft flatbreads or naan breads, or crisp poppadum's, and a sprinkle of toasted peanuts or cashews, fresh coriander, and sides such as rice or noodles.
+A scoop of mango chutney or lime pickle is also a nice addition.

 Jump to: